JeffML/the_blog/content/posts/2020-02-29-what-is-cached-data.md

 Every resource request come with some meta information known as the [header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 Conversely, every response also has header information associated with it.
 In some cases, the browser sees the response header values, and changes corresponding values in subsequent request headers.
 Among these header values are those that affect how resource caching is performed on the browser.

-#### HTTP HEAD requests
+#### HEAD requests and conditional requests

-First I should mention something about [HTTP HEAD requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD).
-A HEAD request is like a truncated GET or a POST request.
-Instead of requesting the complete resource, a HEAD request only requests the header fields that would be returned on a full request.
+A [HEAD request ](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD)is like a truncated GET or a POST request.
+Instead of requesting the complete resource, a HEAD request only requests the header fields that would otherwise be returned on a full request.
 The header of a resource is generally going to be much smaller (in number of total bytes) than the resource data associated with it (the "body" of the response).
 The header information is sufficiently informative to allow the browser to determine the freshness of the resource in it's cache.

-The reason HEAD requests are sent is that it avoids having the server send a full response on every request, as response that may already be in the browser's cache.
-A HEAD requests is basically asking: "This is the header you sent me last time I requested this, is it still current?"
-If the answer is "YES", then the browser will use what's in its cache.
-Otherwise, it will perform a full GET or POST requests and refresh its cache with what is returned.
+The reason HEAD requests are often used to verify the validity of a server resource; i.e., does the resource still exists, and if so, has it been updated since the browser last accessed it?
+The browser will use what's in its cache if the HEAD request indicates the resource is valid, otherwise it will perform a full GET or POST requests and refresh its cache with what is returned.

+With a [conditional request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests), the browser sends fields in the header describing the freshness of it's cached resource.
+This time, the server determines if the browser's cache is still fresh.
+If it is, the server returns a 304 response with just the resource's header information, and no resource body (the data).
+If the browser's cache is determined to be outdated, then the server will return a full 200 OK response.
+This mechanism is faster than using HEAD requests, since it eliminate the possibility of having to issue two requests instead of one.

 The above simplifies what can be a pretty complicated process.
-There's a lot of fine-tuning involved in caching, but it all is controlled through header fields, the most important of which is **cache-control.** I should mention that there's also a beast called a conditional request that foregoes the need for a separate HEAD request.
-I won't be covering that, but you can read up on it [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests).
+There's a lot of fine-tuning involved in caching, but it all is controlled through header fields, the most important of which is **cache-control.**

 #### Cache-Control